 Years ended December 31,

 2017 2016 2015

 Operating expenses \$ 124 \$ 156 \$ 72

-Other operating expenses \$ 351 \$ 970 \$ 70
+Other operating expenses \$ 351 \$ 708 \$ 70

-Interest expense \$ \$ 390 \$ 521

 Capital expenditures \$ 489 \$ 460 \$ 115

 Amounts included in transition operating expenses and transition capital expenditures represent incremental costs incurred to integrate the Legacy TWC and Legacy Bright House operations and to bring the three companies' systems and processes into a uniform operating structure.
 Costs are incremental and would not be incurred absent the integration.
 Other operating expenses associated with the Transactions represent merger and restructuring costs and include advisory, legal and accounting fees, employee retention costs, employee termination costs and other exit costs.
-Interest expense associated with the Transactions represents interest incurred on the CCO Safari II, CCO Safari III and CCOH Safari notes issued in advance of the closing of the Transactions, the proceeds of which were held in escrow to finance the Transactions.